RJPearson94/terraform-provider-twilio/docs/resources/serverless_service.md

 - `unique_name` - (Mandatory) The unique name of the service
 - `friendly_name` - (Mandatory) The name of the service
-- `include_credentials` - (Optional) Whether or not credentials are included in the service runtime.
-Default is false
+- `include_credentials` - (Optional) Whether or not credentials are included in the service runtime
-- `ui_editable` - (Optional) Whether or not the service is editable in the console.
-Default is false
+- `ui_editable` - (Optional) Whether or not the service is editable in the console

 ## Attributes Reference